verhovsky/books-futures-explained/src/0_background_information.md

 at the alternatives for handling concurrent programming in general and some pros and cons for each of them.

-While we do that we'll get some information on concurrency which will make it easier for us when we dive in to Futures specifically.
+While we do that we'll also explain some aspects when it comes to concurrency which will make it easier for us when we dive in to Futures specifically.

 > For fun, I've added a small snipped of runnable code with most of the examples.
 > If you're like me, things get way more interesting then and maybe you'll se some